unbit/uwsgi-docs/SubscriptionServer.rst

 Some components of the uWSGI stack require a key-value mapping system.

-For example the :doc:`FastRouter` needs to know which server to contact for a specific request.
+For example the :doc:`Fastrouter` needs to know which server to contact for a specific request.

 In big networks with a lot of nodes manually managing this configuration could be a real hell. uWSGI implements a subscription system where the node itself announces its presence to Subscription Servers, which will in turn populate their internal dictionaries.